 Hop on the Strathfield Connector!
 With two stops on Homebush Road right next to Strathfield Park, it’s the easiest way to get to the park.
 The first stop is near Augusta St and the second is near Gelling Avenue.

 To view the Strathfield Connector red route, please click here.

-Ditch the car and ride your bicycle to the Festival!
+Ditch the car and ride your bicycle!

 Strathfield Park is less than 1km from the Bay to Bay Cycleway.
 Please see the map for the detour from the Cycleway to the Park.